jamie-lord/Lord.technology/_posts/2025-06-14-when-giants-fall-the-anatomy-of-googles-june-2025-outage.md

 These are all reasonable steps, but they're also things that should have been in place already.
 The fact that they weren't suggests deeper cultural and process issues that go beyond this single incident.

-## The Trillion-Dollar Mistake
+## A Failure of Institutional Memory

 Tony Hoare famously called null references his "billion-dollar mistake."
-Given the scale of this outage—affecting not just Google's services but cascading across the global internet—we might need to update that figure.
-The economic impact of a three-hour outage affecting millions of businesses and users worldwide likely exceeds that threshold by some margin.
+A three-hour outage cascading across the global internet won't be cheap to add to that running total.
 More importantly, this incident represents a failure of institutional memory and engineering discipline.
 Google has dealt with these exact failure modes before.
 They've written extensively about preventing them.
 Yet here we are, watching the same preventable mistakes play out on a global stage.

 ## Conclusion